Special cultural operation

 So, obviously, the Russians do not intend to return the stolen artifacts.
 Nor do they intend to stop the destruction of Ukraine’s historical and cultural heritage.
 At least not voluntarily.

-Authors Kateryna Rodak and Yelyzaveta Chyp, редактор Oleh Onysko, data analysis and design Nazar Tuziak, cover by Viktoria Demchuk.
+Authors Kateryna Rodak and Yelyzaveta Chyp, редактор Oleh Onysko, data analysis and design Nazar Tuziak

 This material was prepared with the financial support from the European Union.
 The EU4IM project, funded by the European Union, is solely responsible for its content.
 The content of the material is the sole responsibility of NGL.media and does not necessarily reflect the views of the European Union.